anchpop/wise_mans_haskell/book.md

 "andy"
 ```

 I bet you're beginning to see by now how important pattern matching is in Haskell!
-But we don't actually have to write the `getName` function ourself, that would be a bit silly.
+But we don't actually have to write the `getName` function yourself, that would be a bit silly.
 Haskell has a way for you to write a name for each parameter represents, and create the necessary functions automatically.
 This is called *record syntax*.

 ```haskell
 Prelude> data Person = Person { firstName :: String, lastName :: String } deriving (Eq, Show)